RGK73/stock-analysis/README.md

 ##How do these pros and cons apply to refactoring the original VBA script?

 While refactoring you just want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read it is not always feasiable.
 But refactoring is key in reducing technical cost since it’s much better to clean up the code now than pay for costly errors later.
 Code refactoring, which improves readability, makes the QA and debugging process go much more smoothly.
 And while it doesn’t remove bugs, it can certainly help prevent them in the future.
+It's like a good housekeeping so that we can find everything quickly when in need.